Universal health care by country: Saudi Arabia

-The Government of Saudi Arabia provides free universal health coverage for all citizens.
+The government of Saudi Arabia provides free universal health coverage for all citizens.
 Non-citizens are required by law to have private insurance paid for by their employer.

 Singapore

 Singapore has a universal health care system where government ensures affordability, largely through compulsory savings and price controls, while the private sector provides most care.
 Overall spending on health care amounts to only 3% of annual GDP.
 Of that, 66% comes from private sources.
 Singapore currently has the second lowest infant mortality rate in the world and among the highest life expectancies from birth, according to the World Health Organization.
-Singapore has "one of the most successful healthcare systems in the world, in terms of both efficiency in financing and the results achieved in community health outcomes," according to an analysis by global consulting firm Watson Wyatt.
+Singapore has "one of the most successful healthcare systems in the world, in terms of both efficiency in financing and the results achieved in community health outcomes", according to an analysis by global consulting firm Watson Wyatt.
 Singapore's system uses a combination of compulsory savings from payroll deductions (funded by both employers and workers) a nationalized health insurance plan, and government subsidies, as well as "actively regulating the supply and prices of healthcare services in the country" to keep costs in check; the specific features have been described as potentially a "very difficult system to replicate in many other countries."
 Many Singaporeans also have supplemental private health insurance (often provided by employers) for services not covered by the government's programs.

-South Korea (ROK)
+South Korea

 South Koreans have access to a universal healthcare safety net, although a significant portion of healthcare is privately funded.

-North Korea (DPRK)
+North Korea

 North Korea claims to provide universal health care with a national medical service and health insurance system.
 It claims that health services are offered for free.
 However, this claim has been contrasted by North Korean defectors, who claim that patients must in fact pay for health services, that the upper classes have access to a higher standard of healthcare than ordinary ones do, and that "how much money a patient has determines whether they live or die".